-4. Static net study
+5. Static net study

-Devon and Severn IFCA need to understand the level of the salmon and trout by-catch from fixed net gear within their district.
-Current by-law proposals include limiting the height of fixed net gear to allow a 3m and 5m gap between the net headline and the water surface at all states of the tide.
-These byelaws are being proposed to limit salmon and trout by-catch.
-In an experimental setting we are proposing to use a number of different net setups along the Devon and Severn coast to assess regional patterns in fish communities and trends in bass movement.
+Devon and Severn IFCA are interested in the salmon and trout by-catch of fixed net gear within their district.
+Current by-law proposal include limiting the height of fixed net gear to allow a 3m and 5m gap between the net headline and the water surface at all states of the tide.
+These bylaws are being proposed to limit salmon and trout by-catch.
+In an experimental setting we are proposing to use a number of different net setups along the Devon and Severn coast to assess regional patterns in fish communities and trends in Bass movement.